porcinus/Arma-3/mpmissions/README.md

 		- Work using a chunk system to reduce load as most as possible.
 But still use a massive amount of memory because script need to store every single buildings pointer.
 		- Choise to use chunks avoid risk of populate or clean same chunk multiple time during the same loop.
 		- Many optimizations need to be done but script look stable for now.
+		- Allow to spawn patrols if specific chunk contain objects.
 		- Look at script header for more info.

 - Inventory: